crispab/crisp-dna/_docs/how-crisp-works.md

 How are we different from a typical consulting company?

--   Crisp is not trying to earn money from its consultants
+-   Product Space is not trying to earn money from its consultants
 -   100% freedom for all consultants (as long as they don't hurt the home)
--   Crisp has no other goal than to provide a happy home
+-   Product Space has no other goal than to provide a happy home

 How are we different from a typical network of independents?

--   We are dedicated to Crisp - that is, consultants are expected to do all their work and invoicing through Crisp.
+-   We are dedicated to Product Space - that is, consultants are expected to do all their work and invoicing through Product Space.

 Why does this strategy work?
 ----------------------------